bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # TODO Sunday
-* Definitely do!
+* Do tomorrow
     * Buy parts for bed hanger
-    * Finish and publish BYCombo content
+    * RestoreX
 * Take care of as much of this stuff first
-    * RestoreX
     * Figure out health insurance
         * Booster and flu shots
 * Once this happens